Skip to main content

 Looking for More Information?

-File a fraud report through the Federal Trade Commission.
+If you are a victim of financial fraud, file a fraud report through the Federal Trade Commission.
 That's the agency tasked with shutting down scammers.
 They use these fraud reports to help them build their cases.
 If you're a victim of identity theft, report your case at IdentityTheft.gov.
 Consider filing a report with your local law enforcement.
 They may not investigate your case, but the report could help you dispute fraudulent transactions.

 NATIONAL CYBER SECURITY ALLIANCE (NCSA)